camunda/camunda-docs-manual/site/src/documents/api-references/rest/execution/put-local-variable-binary.html.md

 ---

-Sets the serialized value for a binary variable.
+Sets the value for a binary variable.

 Method
 ------